tommasorigon/logisticVB/vb_logistic_tutorial.md

 kappa   <- 0.75  # Forgetting rate parameter
 ```

-We replicate the simulation study for different sample sizes `n`, to empirically check whethee the variational approximations concentrate around the true value `beta`, as `n` increases.
+We replicate the simulation study for different sample sizes `n`, to empirically check whether the variational approximations concentrate around the true value `beta`, as `n` increases.

 ### Sample size `n = 20`

 We conduct the simulation for `n = 20`.
-The covariate `x` is randomly generated taking uniform values over the space (-2,2).
+The covariate `x` is randomly generated, taking uniform values over the space `(-2,2)`.
+The `y` values are simulated according to a logistc model.

 ```r
 n <- 20 # Setting the sample size